archived-user/mydocs/Computer Networking 6th Ed - Kurose & Ross.md

 - sender has countdown timer to retransmit segment if no ACK is received by the time expire
 - pipelining, instead of stop-and-wait protocol, allows sender to transmit a number of segments before receiving any ACKs to better utilise the network link capacity and increase data throughput.
 - senders and receivers need to buffer segments in order to implement pipelining.
-- pipelined error recovery takes 2 approaches
+- pipelined error recovery takes 2 approaches, both are *Automatic Repeat reQuest (ARQ)* protocol:
   - **Go-Back-N (GBN) protocol**, a sliding-window protocol that allows sender to at any time send up to a window size of N segments without waiting for ACKs.
   - When ACK for a sent segment has reached sender, window slides forward to start from that acknowledged segment and new segments are sent.
 (This protocol uses cumulative acknowledgement, meaning once an ACK for a particular segment is received, the sender can expect that all preceding segments have reached the receiver correctly)
   - If a time out occur, all unacknowledged segments in the window are retransmitted (go-back-N).
 Timer restarts once an ACK is received but there are still unacknowledged segments in the window.
 Timer stops if there are no more unacknowledged segments.